 Federal prosecutors had requested a reduced sentence on the basis of his assistance in federal investigations.

-A matter unrelated to Ray Reggie's bank-fraud charges provides another example of the privileged treatment he
+A matter unrelated to Ray Reggie's bank-fraud and business embezzlement convictions provides an example of the privileged treatment he

-received at the hands of the judicial system.
-He was arrested in 2002 for impersonating a police officer after three women
+had earlier received at the hands of the judicial system.
+In 2002, he was arrested for impersonating a police officer after three women

 identified him as the man with a blue light in his car who pulled them over, flashed a badge, and engaged them in conversation.